-- c.
+- 8.1.6 The Lead Agency is required to identify and recover misspent funds as a result of fraud, and it has the option to recover any misspent funds as a result of errors. - c.
 Check and describe any activities that the Lead Agency will use to investigate and recover improper payments due to unintentional program violations.
 Include in the description how each activity assists in the investigation and recovery of improper payments due to unintentional program violations.
 Include a description of the results of such activity.
-Activities can include, but are not limited to, the following: - [ ] i.
-N/A. the Lead Agency does not recover misspent funds due to unintentional program violations. - [x] ii.
-Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount.
-Describe the activities and the results of these activities:
+Activities can include, but are not limited to, the following:

+i.
+N/A. the Lead Agency does not recover misspent funds due to unintentional program violations.

+ii.
+Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount